Originally posted in 2014

 Lewko went on to explain that people were skiing in the area off Huckleberry chair anyway, so for the folks who own Castle, this was part of a way to keep the area safe.
 It is now managed by patrol, including avalanche bombing.
 “It was a patrol challenge for us to keep people out of the area, who didn’t have the proper gear (transceiver/probe/shovel),” Lewko said.
 So now it's an added treat for Lewko and his guides to be taking people into the area, although not until after they’ve had an introduction to how backcountry gear is properly used.

 “We’re going to give you three days - or whatever amount of time you have - of good, quality rolling gladed terrain and steep long stuff.
 No short runs.”
-And for those who are new to backcountry, Lewko explained that, “We feed the other cat ski operators in B.C.
+And for those who are new to backcountry, Lewko explains, “We feed the other cat ski operators in B.C.
 This is a perfect introduction to cat skiing and the backcountry.
 After us, people can go on to bigger operations.”

 NOTE: during this video it is stated that Castle Mountain is the only place in Alberta where you can cat ski.
 This is no longer true.
 Fortress Mountain has recently re-opened for cat skiing.